-The first 'International Congress on Biological and Health Sciences' organized online and free of charge.
-We are very happy and proud that ve health science-related fields attended the congress.
-By this even distinguished and respected scientists came together to exchange ideas develop and implement new researches and joint projects.
+The first 'International Congress on Biological and Health Sciences' was organized online and free of charge.
+We are very happy and proud that various health science-related fields attended the congress.
+By this event, the distinguished and respected scientists came together to exchange ideas, develop and implement new researches and joint projects.

-There were 15 invited speakers from 10 different co and also approximately 400 submissions were accepted from more than 20 countries.
+There were 15 invited speakers from 10 different countries and also approximately 400 submissions were accepted from more than 20 countries.
 We would like to thank all participants and supporters.
-However see you at our next congress.
+Hope to see you at our next congress.